 The study was set in one location and it is possible that GPs who trained in other areas have different views.
-However, the sample included NQGPs working in a diverse range of communities including inner city with areas of high deprivation, more affluent urban and suburban areas, and rural areas with more mixed populations.
-The rich account of views obtained from this sample, the achievement of saturation and the consistency in the themes that emerged, further increases the confidence in transferability of these findings to NQGPs nationally.
+However, the sample included newly-qualified GPs working in a diverse range of communities, including inner city with areas of high deprivation, more affluent urban and suburban areas, and rural areas with more mixed populations.
+The rich account of views obtained from this sample, the achievement of saturation, and the consistency in the themes that emerged, further increases the confidence in transferability of these findings to newlyqualified GPs nationally.